conanbatt/interview-practice/backend/coding.md

 4. Primer Number Generator.
 Create a function that outputs a random prime number between 1 and n.
 Can you make it run in O(squareRoot(n))?

+5. Implement Promises.
+Start with then/catch/finally.
+Then implement Promise.all().

 ## Chess Check

 Model a chess board and a function that can check if a King is on Check.
 In chess, a King is in check if any rival piece, according to its own movement mechanics, may capture the king in the next move.